-2 For certain institutional sources of managed assets, or where special circumstances apply, such as a limited investment program, the annual fee is negotiated based on the amount of assets under management.
+3 For certain institutional sources of managed assets, or where special circumstances apply, such as a limited investment program, the annual fee is negotiated based on the amount of assets under management.

-For new accounts, the first payment is prorated to cover the period from the date of the account inception through the end of the next full calendar quarter.
+through the end of the next full calendar quarter.